tr3ck3r/linklight/exercises/networking_selfpaced/exercises/2-2-restore/README.md

 # Exercise 2.2 - Using Ansible to restore the backed up configuration

+>WARNING, the following examples do not work in the configuration; there is a need to tweak things which has not been figured out yet.

 In the previous lab you learned how to backup the configuration of the 4 cisco routers.
 In this lab you will learn how to restore the configuration.
 The backups had been saved into a local directory called `backup`.